The Carmelites are a Roman Catholic religious order of priests and brothers rooted in an 800-year tradition of spirituality.

-Following Mary, the Mother of God, they seek to be open and open others to God’s saving and freeing presence in all the people and experiences of their lives, and echo her “yes” to the movement of God’s Spirit.
+Following the example of Mary, the Mother of God, they strive to remain open to God’s saving and liberating presence, to help others recognize that same presence in the people and experiences of their lives.
+Like Mary, they echo a wholehearted “yes” to the movement of God’s Spirit.

-All Carmelites in ministry seek to announce God’s presence within the human experience and denounce whatever injustice limits God’s presence among His children.
+In all their ministries, Carmelites seek to proclaim God’s presence within human experience and to stand against whatever diminishes that presence among God’s people.

 Carmelite Resources